Explanations of typical terms you might come across in people and footfall counting

 Accuracy– used within the field of people counting to describe both how well a people counting device picks up and counts targets under different environmental conditions and varying volumes of pedestrian traffic, and how well bi-directional footfall counters balance between ‘in’ counts and ‘out’ counts.

 Anonymise– to carry out a process or organise in such a way as to preserve anonymity.
 A process often required when using video based counters in order to protect the identity of people passing through a count zone.
-This functionality has been built into the Brickstream 2200 people counters that Axiomatic use.
+This functionality has been built into the Brickstream 3Dpeople counters that Axiomatic use.

 Automatic Visitor Counter – a device which replaces the need to manually count the number of people visiting a site.
 An automated visitor counter monitors and reports on the number of people passing ‘in’ or ‘out’ of an entrance.